-“the maintenance issue is much bigger than most of us realize.
-I suspect it’s a case of “we don’t know what we don’t know” and that hospitals, schools and universities haven’t developed the systems and processes they need to track when their security equipment requires updates or repairs.” the article says.
+“The maintenance issue is much bigger than most of us realize.
+I suspect it’s a case of “we don’t know what we don’t know.”
+Also that hospitals, schools, and universities haven’t developed the systems and processes.
+These processes are needed to track when their security equipment requires updates or repairs.” the article says.

 Security and Parking System Maintenance

-For License Plate Recognition (LPR) cameras that are installed at a fixed location, maintenance can range from checking if the camera is functioning properly to removing vegetation or other items that may have moved to impact the line of sight for the camera.
-LPR cameras fixed to vehicles should be inspected on a regular basis to ensure they are functioning properly and not in need of repair.
+For License Plate Recognition (LPR) cameras installed at a fixed location: Maintenance can range from checking if the camera is functioning correctly, to removing vegetation or obstructions that may impact the line of sight for the camera.
+LPR cameras fixed to vehicles need to be inspected on a regular basis.
+This ensures they are functioning correctly and not in need of repair.

-If your patrol teams use handheld units, they should also be checked frequently to be sure they are physically in good condition.
+If your patrol teams use handheld units, they should also be checked frequently to ensure they’re physically in good condition.

 The second thing to consider is software maintenance.
-If your security or parking system is a mix of different software integrated with each other, software maintenance might be a bit more demanding.
-Not only do you have to install patches for each, but you also need to consider how patching one impacts the integration with another software.
+Software maintenance has its own demands, especially if your security or parking system is a mix of different software integrated with each other.
+You have to install patches for each, but you also need to consider how patching one impacts the integration with another software.
 You should work with your vendors to be sure updates don’t create problems.
-All patches or updates from software should be installed as soon as possible.
+Install all patches or updates from software as soon as possible.

-However, if you use a single-vendor system, you should be looking for regular updates that not only improve functionality, but also keep your software secure and you have less to be concerned about with timing and compatibility.
-If your security or parking system is a “hosted solution” you generally don’t have to worry much about updates or patches because they can be pushed out to your system without any action from you.
+However, if you use a single-vendor system, you should be looking for regular updates that not only improve functionality but also keep your software secure.
+You have less to be concerned about with timing and compatibility.
+If your security or parking system is a “hosted solution” you don’t have to worry much about updates or patches because they can be pushed out to your system without any action from you.

 You can work confidently knowing you’re running the most current version of the software.
-At OPS-COM, when we are preparing an update that affects key workflows, we will often push the update to a “preview” space first so you and your team can test it and become familiar with it before we actually update your live system.
-We think it’s important that users aren’t hit with new features unexpected.
+At OPS-COM, when we are preparing an update that affects vital workflows, we will often push the upgrade to a “preview” space first.
+This way, you and your team can test it and become familiar with it before we update your live system.
+We think it’s essential that new features unexpectedly appear to users.

 Creating a Maintenance Schedule

-Most equipment or hardware should be inspected at least annually, but also when something changes that might impact its functionality.
-A security camera for example might get checked annually, but also after any significant weather event that might have caused damage or changed the environment around its location.
-We recommend that our clients with LPR cameras check the wear of all cables every 12 months, and to be aware of wiring whenever new devices are installed in the area.
+Inspect most equipment or hardware at least annually, but also when something changes, that might impact its functionality.
+Check your security camera, for example, annually.
+Also, after any significant weather event that might have caused damage or changed the environment around its location.
+We recommend that our clients with LPR cameras check the wear of all cables every 12 months.
+Be aware of wiring when installing new devices in the area.

-Software updates or patches should always be installed as soon as possible.
-Our software has several releases each year with updates to features or bug fixes and we work with our clients to be sure it’s updated on all devices or systems shortly after the release.
+Install software updates or patches as soon as possible.
+Our software has several releases each year with updates to features or bug fixes.
+We work with our clients to be sure updates on all devices or systems shortly are functional after the release.